Red Brigades: Kidnapping and murder of Aldo Moro

-In 1978, the Second BR, headed by Mario Moretti, kidnapped and murdered Christian Democrat (DC) Aldo Moro, who was the key figure in negotiations aimed at extending the Government's parliamentary majority, by attaining a Historic Compromise between the DC and the Italian Communist Party (PCI).
+In 1978, the Second BR, headed by Mario Moretti, kidnapped and murdered Christian Democracy (DC) president Aldo Moro, who was the key figure in negotiations aimed at extending the Italian government's parliamentary majority, by attaining a Historic Compromise between the DC and the Italian Communist Party (PCI).
 A team of BR members, using stolen Alitalia airline company uniforms, ambushed Moro, killed five of his bodyguards and took him captive.
 The captors, headed by Moretti, sought the release of certain prisoners in exchange for Moro's safe release.
-The Government refused to negotiate with the captors, while Italian political forces took either a hard line (linea della fermezza) or one open to negotiating (linea del negoziato).
+The government refused to negotiate with the captors, while Italian political forces took either a hard line (linea della fermezza) or one open to negotiating (linea del negoziato).
+All major political forces except the Italian Socialist Party led by Bettino Craxi and the extra-parliamentary left took the hard line.
 From his captivity, Moro sent letters to his family, to his political friends and to the Pope Paul VI, pleading for a negotiated outcome.
+In his appeal to the BR, Pope Paul VI asked them to release Moro "without conditions".
+The specified "without conditions" is controversial; according to some sources, it was added to Paul VI's letter against his will, and the pope instead wanted to negotiate with the kidnappers.
+According to Antonio Mennini, Pope Paul VI had saved £10 billion to pay a ransom to the BR in order to save Moro.

-After holding Moro for 54 days, the BR realized that the Government would not negotiate and, fearful of being discovered, decided to kill their prisoner.
+After holding Moro for 54 days, the BR realized that the government would not negotiate.
+Fearful of being discovered, they decided to kill their prisoner.
 They placed him in a car and told him to cover himself with a blanket.
 Moretti then shot him eleven times in the chest.
 Moro's body was left in the trunk of a car in Via Caetani, a site midway between the DC and PCI headquarters, as a last symbolic challenge to the police, who were keeping the entire nation, and Rome in particular, under strict surveillance.
 Moretti wrote in Brigate Rosse: una storia italiana that the murder of Moro was the last expression of Marxist–Leninist revolutionary action.
 Franceschini wrote that the imprisoned members did not understand why Moro had been chosen as a target.
 Moro was killed for his value as a symbolic representation of everything the BR opposed, rather than anything to do with his individual actions or beliefs.